gravitational/teleport-plugins/docker/README.md

 ## Docker

-This directory contains Docker-based flow to run Teleport Plugins locally, and is indended for manual QA with the [Test Plan](../testplan.md) / testing purposuses.
+This directory contains a set of tools to run Teleport, Teleport Plugins, and Teleport Terraform Provider locally in Docker.

 ### TOC